jben33/jben33.github.io/index.md

 # using Markdown language, you can customize the following variables!

 # these variables are required -------------------------------
-banner_title: hi this is
+banner_title: Justin K Bennett
-banner_subtitle: patrick
+banner_subtitle: Mathematics Page
 background_image: /images/background.jpeg

 # all of the following variables are optional -----------------